-Sr. Objects of the Issue Percentage of amount proposed No. to be financed from Net Proceeds 1.
-For the purpose of onward lending and financing business of the At least 75% Company in the ordinary course of business (including for repayment / refinance of existing debts of the Company) 2.
+Sr. No. Objects of the Issue Percentage of amount proposed to be financed from Net Proceeds 1.
+For the purpose of onward lending and financing business of the Company in the ordinary course of business (including for At least 75% repayment / refinance of existing debts of the Company) 2.
 General corporate purposes Not exceeding 25% Total 100%

-\ Our Company shall not utilise the proceeds of this Issue towards payment of prepayment penalty, if any.
+Our Company shall not utilise the proceeds of this Issue towards payment of prepayment penalty, if any.